ibm-cloud-architecture/refarch-cloudnative-spring/README.md

 $ minikube ip
 ```

-##### IBM Bluemix Container Service
+##### IBM Cloud Container Service
-If you've installed on a Kubernetes cluster from `IBM Bluemix Container Service`, you can find the IP with the following
+If you've installed on a Kubernetes cluster from `IBM Cloud Container Service`, you can find the IP with the following

 ```
 $ bx cs workers ${cluster_name}